MaxMLang/pytector/README.md

 ---

-For more detailed information, refer to the [docs](docs) directory.
+For more detailed information, refer to the [readthedocs](https://pytector.readthedocs.io/en/latest/index.html) site.

 ---